-For lands within the current Highvale Mine permit boundary, a maximum of one residential lot may be subdivided from a quarter section, due to the nature of groundwater resources post reclamation and the desire to retain larger tracts of agricultural lands for agricultural purposes.
-For lands outside the current Highvale Mine permit boundary, a maximum of four residential lots may be subdivided from a quarter section, unless otherwise allowed in this Plan, other Statutory Plan, or Outline Plan.
-CFO's may be permitted in the Plan area when in compliance with provincial regulations, Parkland County's MDP and the Wabamun Lake Sub-Watershed Plan.
+For lands within the current Highvale Mine permit boundary, a maximum of one lot may be subdivided from a quarter section, due to the nature of groundwater resources post reclamation and the desire to retain larger tracts of agricultural lands for agricultural purposes.
+For lands outside the current Highvale Mine permit boundary, a maximum of four lots may be subdivided from a quarter section, unless otherwise allowed in this Plan, other Statutory Plan, or Outline Plan.
+CFO's may be permitted in the Plan area when in compliance with provincial regulations and Parkland County's MDP and the Wabamun Lake Sub-Watershed Plan which is expected to be approved later in 2016.